Zene09/project-3-team-8-client/README.md

 * As a user, I want to be able to create/add a comment
 * As a user, I want to be able to update a comment
 * As a user, I want to be able to delete a comment
-* As a user, I want to be able to like a blog
+* As a user, I want to be able to like a blog (stretch goal)
-* As a user, I want to be able to dislike a blog
+* As a user, I want to be able to dislike a blog (stretch goal)

 # Project 3 API: MMO & Co.